zeptic99/gamescope/README.md

 * `-w`, `-h`: set the resolution used by the game.
 If `-h` is specified but `-w` isn't, a 16:9 aspect ratio is assumed.
 Defaults to the values specified in `-W` and `-H`.
 * `-r`: set a frame-rate limit for the game.
 Specified in frames per second.
 Defaults to unlimited.
 * `-o`: set a frame-rate limit for the game when unfocused.
 Specified in frames per second.
 Defaults to unlimited.
+* `-U`: use AMD FidelityFX™ Super Resolution 1.0 for upscaling
 * `-n`: use integer scaling.
 * `-b`: create a border-less window.
 * `-f`: create a full-screen window.